Blog

 With engineering metrics, engineering leaders can quantify and gain an understanding into teams, processes and products to see if there are areas for improvement.
 They can compare their metrics with your own baselines, historical data, and even benchmarks set by other similar or inspirational organizations.

-engineering metrics
+Why do engineering metrics matter

 Engineering metrics benefits

-Engineering metrics help engineering leaders to drive business results.
+Engineering metrics help engineering leaders tie working agreements to business results.
+They do that by enabling teams to:

 • Develop and iterate the best possible product